glrodasz/serpentine-tower-quest/README.md

 #### Feb 08 2012 - Your True Colour
 http://www.tibia.com/news/?subtopic=latestnews&id=1975

+>2.
+You see a door.
+The door seems to be sealed against unwanted intruders.
+>A) Break it down!
+>B) Could this be... a clue to solve the serpentine tower?
+>C) Oh, I'm sure I'm wanted. *knockknock* Open up and let the sunshine in!
+>D) I know exactly what's behind that door and what requirements you have to meet to pass through.
+Of course, I meet those requirements.
+You don't think I came all this way unprepared, do you?

+##### Conclusions
+1. Again CipSoft mentions the **Serpentine Tower Quest** and that gives more importance.

 #### Sep 12 2016 - A Night Full of Mysteries
 http://www.tibia.com/news/?subtopic=latestnews&id=3704

+>When I was younger, someone told me that the sweaty cyclops Bencthyclthrtrprr would be willing to trade a warlord sword for 100 pieces of iron.
+Following up on this idea certainly helped me to get into shape but I'm still waiting for that warlord sword.
+I bet the Basilisk would scare Big Ben into handing it over.
+>This serpent looks so harmless on first glance but its stone gaze strikes terror into the hearts of many.
+My brave dwarven friends dread that beast even though they managed to trap it with a cave-in.
+I've tried to break through to it to get rid of the slippery, sneaky creature but to no avail so far.
+I've even started to search the mines for any of those rumoured Basilisk eggs.
+One thing is clear: I cannot allow those renegade dwarfs to gain control over it.
+I recently overheard some adventurers talking about reaching the Basilisk through Dwacatra, the prison isle.
+One of them even insisted that the Serpentine Tower holds the key to solving all mysteries at once.
+But this is a story for another night or day."

+##### Conclusions

 2) Search in the [CM Post Archive](http://forum.tibia.com/forum/?subtopic=forum&action=cm_post_archive) if there is any interesting about the featured articles that includes the keyword **Serpentine Tower Quests**.